pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 A programming language with __static typing__, such as Java, will point out this error to developer, even before running the program.
 A dynamic programming language, such as Python, will happily start executing of the program, only crashing when it attempts to calculate the value.

-This dynamic behaviour can cause bugs to go by undedected.
-For example, a bug is hidden in the following Python snippet:
+This dynamic behaviour can cause bugs to go by undedected for a long time.
+For example, a bug is hidden in the following Python snippet.
+Can you spot it [^pythonBug]?

 	if some_rare_condition: